smartmove-eu/.github/profile/README.md

 ## smartmove

 smartmove is a startup that develops innovative mobility solutions.
-Our stated goal is to serve the mobility needs of our B2B partners and thus subsequently to guarantee their end customers the best possible experience in connection with multimodal mobility.
+Our stated goal is to serve the mobility needs of our B2B partners and, thus, guarantee their end customers the best possible experience in connection with multimodal mobility.

-From time to time we will publish software components on GitHub that we believe solve specific problems and could therefore also be helpful for the open-source community.
+From time to time, we will publish software components on GitHub that solve specific problems and could, therefore, also be helpful for the open-source community.

 Let's move smarter into the future!
 <!--